Lockheed L-1011 TriStar: Commercial

 TWA heralded the TriStar as one of the safest aircraft in the world in promotional literature in the 1980s when concern over the safety record of the McDonnell Douglas DC-10, flown by rival airlines, was at its peak.
 The L-1011 has been involved in five fatal accidents, only one of which was due to a problem with the aircraft.

 Delta Air Lines was the type's largest customer.
 Delta retired its TriStars in 2001 to replace them with the Boeing 767-400ER.
 Cathay Pacific eventually became the largest non-U.S. operator of the type by acquiring many of the Eastern Air Lines examples when Eastern went bankrupt, operating as many as 21 aircraft.
 Cathay Pacific retired its L-1011s in October 1996 and replaced the type with the Airbus A330-300.
-TWA withdrew its last TriStar from service in 1997.
+TWA retired its remaining L-1011s in September 1997.

 To secure the Japanese market, Lockheed secretly bribed several members of the Japanese government to subsidize All Nippon Airways' purchase of L-1011s; this caused a significant scandal when the bribes were uncovered.
 The discovered scale to what has become known as the Lockheed bribery scandal led to the arrest of Japanese Prime Minister Kakuei Tanaka, as well as several other officials.
 Within Lockheed, board chairman Daniel Haughton and vice chairman and president Carl Kotchian resigned their posts on February 13, 1976.
 Tanaka was eventually tried and found guilty of violating foreign exchange control laws but was not charged with bribery, a more serious criminal offense.
 Crucially for Lockheed, the fallout from the scandal included the loss of a contract worth over $1 billion.

 The Soviet Union at that time lacked a widebody airliner.
 Development of its own Ilyushin Il-86 was delayed; consequently, in the mid-1970s, the Soviets started negotiations to buy 30 TriStars and license-produce up to 100 a year.
 The talks collapsed as US President Jimmy Carter made human rights an important consideration in US foreign policy.
-The TriStar was also listed by the Coordinating Committee as embodying advanced technology banned from potential enemies and thus a serious obstacle to the export deal.
+The TriStar was also listed by the Coordinating Committee as embodying advanced technology forbidden for sale to potential enemies, which presented a serious obstacle to the export deal.

 The last three airlines to operate the L-1011 in scheduled service were Brussels Airlines (codeshare with Hewa Bora Airways), Thai Sky Airlines, and Lloyd Aereo Boliviano, with final flights in August 2007, February 2008, and May 2008, respectively.
 In later years the L-1011 has been used by smaller start-up carriers, particularly in Africa and Asia.
 These operators mainly do their business in the ad hoc charter and wet leasing businesses.
 ATA Airlines (formerly known as American Trans Air) fleet included over 19 TriStars, but operations dwindled to only three L-1011-500s before the company's shutdown in April 2008.